LouisNockJr/activedirectory-config/README.md

 - On the Client VM, **open Powershell**.
    - Type the following command: *ipconfig /all*
-- In the output, under the network adapter, look for the **DNS Servers** line.
+- In the output, under the network adapter, look for the **DNS Servers** line
-- It should display the Private IP Address of the Domain Controller.
+- It should display the Private IP Address of the Domain Controller (10.0.1.4)

 </p>
 <br />